menatahari/tp/docs/DeveloperGuide.md

     4. Test case: `find` <br>
        Expected: No startup is displayed, message of invalid command format is sent to user as given keywords should not be blank.

+### Listing Startups

+1. Viewing all startups in CapitalConnect

+    1. Prerequisites: There are startups stored in CapitalConnect.

+    2. Test case: `list` <br>
+       Expected: all previously saved startups will be shown only in the startup list.
+Success message is displayed.

+    3. Test case: `list 1234`<br>
+       Expected: all previously saved contacts will be shown only in the startup list.
+Success message is displayed.

 ### Adding a Note to a Startup